 It’s called hypnosis, or a zombie-state, I presume and once people try a detox from it, they’re confronted with what’s been ignored and pushed aside, quickly running back to the safety of the screen.
 That’s the effect it can have on those in the web of addictional behavior.

 A strong and grounded sense of identity has become a blurred concept for many, or so it seems.
 That’s why Facebook has to provide one, ahem.
-Living up to other people’s way of life or taste is deadly to our creativity and use of imagination, our choice of a good life that is in sync with our nature.
+Living up to other people’s way of life or taste is damaging our creativity and use of imagination, our choice of a good life that is in sync with our nature.
 It’s not what we’re here for, we’re meant to live in freedom and to be the best version of ourselves we know to be, based on our own discernment and heart’s desire in freedom of expression.

 Brexit and the opportunities to restore the British economy, plus the lack of a constructive approach in the British government, as I perceive it.
 An example: